-In this work, we explore monitored-random-circuit dynamics of one-dimensional (1D) gubit chains with SU(2)symmetry.
+In this work, we explore monitored-random-circuit dynamics of one-dimensional (1D) qubit chains with SU(2) symmetry.
 Equivalently, the circuits conserve three noncommuting charges: the total spin angular momentum's components.
 First, we explore the purification dynamics of a spin chain initially entangled with an ancilla spin.
-We identify a purification transition between a mixed phase, in which the ancilla purifies over an exponentialin-L time, and a critical phase1 with scale-invariant purification and entanglement growth.
-Above a critical measurement rate (at $p > p_c$), we observe an extendedin-p critical phase in which the purification time scales diffusively: $t{\rm P} \sim L^2$.
+We identify a purification transition between a mixed phase, in which the ancilla purifies over an exponential-in-L time, and a critical phase1 with scale-invariant purification and entanglement growth.
+Above a critical measurement rate (at $p > p_c$), we observe an extended-in-p critical phase in which the purification time scales diffusively: $t_P \sim L^2$.
 Second, we examine the entanglement dynamics undergone by an initially unentangled state.
-The purification transition doubles as an entanglement transition between volume-law entanglement scaling, at $p < p_c$, and subextensive (logarithmic or smallpower-law) scaling, at $p > p_c$.
-The critical entanglement dynamics $p > p_c$ -even in the measurement-only limit (p = 1)-due to the local measurements' noncommuting nature.
-In fact, a Lieb-Shultz-Mattis-type anomaly precludes a simple area-law entangled regime [34], as would arise when p = 1, absent symmetries.
+The purification transition doubles as an entanglement transition between volume-law entanglement scaling, at p < $p{\rm c}$, and subextensive (logarithmic or small-power-law) scaling, at $p > p_c$.
+The critical entanglement dynamics $p > p_c$, even in the measurement-only limit (p = 1), due to the local measurements' noncommuting nature.
+In fact, a Lieb-Shultz-Mattis-type anomaly precludes a simple area-law entangled regime [35], as would arise when p = 1, absent symmetries.

-Observing the purification/entanglement transition experimentally would require many instances of the same set of measurement outcomes.
+Observing the purification and entanglement transition experimentally would require many instances of the same set of measurement outcomes.
 Such instances occur with vanishing likelihood in the thermodynamic limit.
 This challenge is the postselection problem.
-To evade this difficulty, we explore a "spin-sharpening/learnability" transition.
+To evade this difficulty, we explore a "spin-sharpening, or learnability" transition.
 Denote by s the total spin quantum number.
 We examine whether the dynamics collapse an initial superposition of states in different s sectors.
 Unlike in the U(1)-symmetric problem, the sectors generally cannot be shared by the (extensive) charges: our system's three charges, failing to commute, share only one sector.
 We identify a spin-sharpening transition at a measurement rate $p = p{\#}$, which is numerically indistinguishable from the entanglement-transition rate: $p{\#} \approx p{\rm c}$.
-In the spinsharp phase $(p > p{\#})$, an observer can, in principle, determine the system's s in a time scale $t \sim L^2$, with a probability tending to unity as $L \to \infty$.
-In contrast, if $p < p{\#}$, the information about s is effectively hidden from the observer, who requires an exponential-in-system-size time to determine s.
+In the "spin-sharp" phase $(p > p{\#})$, an observer can, in principle, determine the system's s in a timescale $t \sim L^2$, with a probability tending to unity as $L \to \infty$.
+In contrast, in the "spin-fuzzy" phase $(p < p{\#})$, the timescale is $t \sim L^3$.
 This "learning" perspective might be used to probe the transition experimentally.

 Finally, we interpret our results within an effective replica statistical-mechanics model.
 We obtain the model by averaging over the gates and measurement outcomes, building on previous results about asymmetric and symmetric circuits [7].
 This model casts dynamical properties of SU(2)-symmetric monitored quantum circuits in terms of some effective Hamiltonian's low-energy properties.
-We interpret our numerical results in terms of this
+We interpret our numerical results in terms of this effective-Hamiltonian model.